Articles of Incorporation and Rules

 • Matters relating to litigation between the association and directors (including former directors), and other matters relating to responses to litigation

-When the Board of Auditors receives any of the following reports, it shall hold sufficient discussions as necessary to determine appropriate response policies, etc.
+Article 22 When the Board of Auditors receives any of the following reports, it shall, as necessary, hold thorough discussions on appropriate countermeasures, etc.

 • A report from a director stating that facts that may cause significant damage to the association have been discovered